KXAN-TV

 KXAN-TV (channel 36) is a television station in Austin, Texas, United States, affiliated with NBC.
-It is owned by Nexstar Media Group alongside Llano-licensed MyNetworkTV affiliate KBVO (channel 14); Nexstar also provides certain services to KNVA (channel 54), a de facto owned-and-operated station of The CW, under a local marketing agreement (LMA) with Vaughan Media.
-The three stations share studios on West Martin Luther King Jr. Boulevard in the Old West Austin section, just west of the University of Texas at Austin campus and just north of downtown; the studios and offices consist of a setup which includes the main studio and newsroom, and an unconnected auxiliary office building across the street.
+It is owned by Nexstar Media Group alongside KBVO (channel 14), an independent station with MyNetworkTV, and operated with CW station KNVA (channel 54); Nexstar's Tegna subsidiary owns ABC affiliate KVUE (channel 24).
+KXAN-TV, KBVO and KNVA share studios on West Martin Luther King Jr. Boulevard in the Old West Austin section, just west of the University of Texas at Austin campus and just north of downtown; the studios and offices consist of a setup which includes the main studio and newsroom, and an unconnected auxiliary office building across the street.
 KXAN-TV's transmitter is located at the West Austin Antenna Farm north of West Lake Hills.

 History

 The station first signed on the air on February 12, 1965, as KHFI-TV, broadcasting on UHF channel 42.
 It was owned by the Kingsbury family, along with KHFI radio (970 AM, now KJFK at 1490; and 98.3 FM, now KVET-FM at 98.1).
 KHFI was the second television station in Austin, signing on a little more than twelve years after KTBC-TV (channel 7).
 Although Austin was big enough to support three television stations as early as the 1950s, KTBC was the only VHF license in the area.
 Until 1964, UHF stations could only be seen with an expensive converter, and even then picture quality left much to be desired.
 Additionally, UHF signals usually do not travel very far over long distances or over rugged terrain.
 This made several potential owners skittish about the prospects for UHF in a market that stretched from Mason in the west to La Grange in the east, and also included much of the Hill Country.

 KHFI-TV logically should have signed on as Austin's NBC station, since up to that time all three networks had been shoehorned on KTBC, then a primary CBS affiliate.
 However, due to contractual obligations, it spent more than a year-and-a-half as an independent station before joining NBC in 1966.
-Unlike most affiliates with the network in then two-station markets, KHFI did not take on a secondary ABC affiliation (KTBC instead took on the secondary ABC affiliation, until a third station, KVUE signed on in 1971, taking on the ABC affiliation).
+Unlike most affiliates with the network in then two-station markets, KHFI did not take on a secondary ABC affiliation (KTBC instead took on the secondary ABC affiliation, until a third station, KVUE [channel 24], signed on in 1971, taking on the ABC affiliation).
 The Kingsburys would later bring in Henry Tippie as a partner and on January 15, 1973, were granted permission from the Federal Communications Commission (FCC) to move KHFI-TV to channel 36.

 KTVV's logo in June 1974.